fmidev/ml-oceanids/README-OCEANIDS.md

 |Total column cloud liquid water|kg m-2|||00 UTC (24h instantaneous)|tlwc|
 |Total precipitation|m|||previous day 24h sums (24h aggregation since beginning of forecast)|tp|

-## System requirements
-Python version 3.12.7 in the UNIX/Linux environment was used in this project.

-The time it takes to run the model training dependes f.ex. on the number of locations, number of predictors, selected hyperparameters, etc. For 4 locations, XX predictors and hyperparameters used, it took approximately XX hours to train the model, with 64 CPU cores and 228G memory.
-With the fitted model, predicting target parameter from seasonal forecast data takes around XX hours with a similar setup.

-## Dependencies
-To create xgb2 environment used in this project, check out the `xgb2.yml` file.

-To download the seasonal forecast data etc from the Climate Data Store, the CDS API client needs to be installed https://cds.climate.copernicus.eu/how-to-api.
-You will need to register for an ECMWF account to download data from CDS.

-Instructions for Optuna and Optuna Dashboard at https://optuna.org.

-For each step it is adviced to use the GNU Screen, downloading the data and running the model training/prediction takes time.

-The Climate Data Operator (CDO) software is used in predicting the target parameters for handling the input/output grib files https://code.mpimet.mpg.de/projects/cdo/embedded/index.html#x1-30001.1.

-We use the GNU parallel: Tange, O., 2018.
-GNU Parallel 2018.
-Available at: https://doi.org/10.5281/zenodo.1146014

-## Downloading the predictors and predictand data
-For training the model you will need a table of the predictand and all predictors in the nearest four grid points around chosen location for the whole time period as input.
-We have several time series scripts in Python that use the request module to make http-requests to our SmartMet server (https://desm.harvesterseasons.com/grid-gui) Time Series API (https://github.com/fmidev/smartmet-plugin-timeseries).
-Use these scripts to get time series from ERA5 and ERA5D, and target parameter observations.
-To run the time series (ts) scripts, you will need to define `harbors_config.json` with name of location, corresponding latitude/longitude, and observation period start and end times.
-Output is a csv file for each parameter.
-Check the directory structures defined in the scripts.

-To download the predictand data, run the `ts-obs-oceanids.py`.
-The resulting time series are saved as a csv file.

-To download the ERA5 and ERA5D predictor data, run the `ts-era5-oceanids.py`.
-It fetches the static, 24h accumulated/max/min, and 00 and 12 UTC hourly time series data, saves them per predictor as csv files.

-To combine all predictor CSV files into a single training data input file, run the script `join-training-data.sh.`

-To get the ERA5/ERA5D derived or other additional predictors, run `.py`.

-`calc-clim-oceanids.py`

-To plot the location and four nearest grid points on map, run `.py`.

-## Training the model

-## Predicting target parameters